tnm/redweb/README.md

 with Redis.
 Bottle is a simple, yet powerful Python framework, with built-in routing and templating.
 Redis is a fast, powerful, persistent key-value store.
 Combined, they make a dynamite combination!

-RedBottle uses a straight-forward, RESTful style to add, remove, and show key-values.
+RedBottle uses a straight-forward, REST-like style to add, remove, and show key-values.

 Install and Configure
 ---------------------